Skip to main content

 4 mentions Positive Neutral Negative

 The game has been criticized for its stability issues, with users reporting frequent bugs such as unresponsive ships and inaccurate population counters.
-Additionally, gameplay is described as repetitive and limited, with a lack of customization options and a small number of ship types and maps, leading to a frustrating experience for players.
-Overall, the stability concerns significantly detract from the enjoyment of the game.
+Additionally, gameplay is described as repetitive and limited, with a lack of customization options and a small number of ship types and maps, contributing to an overall disappointing experience.

 • “It is a bit buggy at times: ships not moving, population counters not updating well.”